 Residents are expected to observe certain simple guidelines for living at Zion Canyon Mesa.
 First and foremost is that they work.
 They must respect the land, plants and animals as well as the spirit of the place.
 They are free to walk the land at any time.
 During evenings, they may choose to socialize, have readings, games, music, etc.

 Residents prepare their own breakfasts, the makings for which they will take back to their rooms after dinner the previous evening.
 Lunch will be delivered to their door unobtrusively.
 Dinner will be served in the dining room of the Commons.
 Residents are asked to be prompt at the evening meals, While the house staff will make every effort to meet special dietary needs, residents may have to supply some of their own food items when the cook is unable to provide them.

 Every effort will be made to ensure the solitude of the guests' workday.
 No visiting is permitted from cabin to cabin until after 4:00 p.m., and then by invitation only.

 Writers must provide their own writing equipment, pencils, paper, computers and printers.
 Likewise, artists must also bring their supplies.
 Easels are provided.
 They will have a work space separate from their living quarters.
 Everyone is expected to do their own housekeeping and laundry and at the end of their stay, leave their rooms as they found them.

 Residents should plan on going without their pets, TVs, and without visits from friends and family except on weekends and evenings.
 If a guest wishes to spend the night with friends or family, he or she may check out.
 There are a variety of motel accommodations and camping places in and around Springdale.

-Applications and guidelines will be available here Summer 2019.
+Applications and guidelines will be available here Fall 2019.